gatsbyjs/gatsby/docs/docs/using-a-plugin-in-your-site.md

 Gatsby plugins are Node.js packages, so you can install them like other packages in node using NPM.

-For example, `gatsby-transformer-json` is a package which adds support for JSON files to the Gatsby data layer.
+For example, `gatsby-transformer-json` is a package that adds support for JSON files to the Gatsby data layer.

 To install it, in the root of your site you run: